Home Warranty Electrical Coverage: What's Covered and What's Not

 • The contractor confirms the system is beyond repair

-When replacement is approved, your warranty company selects a comparable item — not an upgrade.
+When replacement is approved, your warranty company selects a comparable item, not an upgrade.
 If your panel is replaced, you receive equivalent capacity, not a larger or code-upgraded version.
-Upgrades to increase electrical capacity are always an out-of-pocket expense.
+Code-upgrade costs themselves are usually excluded, so upgrades to increase electrical capacity remain an out-of-pocket expense.
+For more on this, see our guide to home warranty code upgrades.

 Compare Home Warranty Options in Ohio